LeoCommon/documentation/docs/docu_guide.md

-# LeoCommon Documentation
+# Welcome to the LeoCommon Documentation
 This is the automatic documentation builder for LeoCommon.
-It imports documentation from all sub-projects and provides them in one central instance.
+It imports the documentations from all subprojects and provides them in one central place.
 This is achieved through the use of [mkdocs](https://www.mkdocs.org) and the [mkdocs-multirepo-plugin](https://github.com/jdoiro3/mkdocs-multirepo-plugin).

 ## Getting started
 ??? tip "Usage of virtualenv"